SafeHome.org may receive compensation from some providers listed on this page. Learn More

 In most cases, you can return a home security system.
 Many companies offer trial plans or money-back guarantees for a set number of days or months.
 This is a great way to test out a system to see how well it works for you.

-Yes, most security systems lock their home automation capabilities behind a subscription. abode lets you integrate your system with other smart home devices, but you still need a subscription to use their CUE automation system.
+Yes, most security systems lock their home automation capabilities behind a subscription.
+Abode lets you integrate your system with other smart home devices, but you still need a subscription to use their CUE automation system.

 All of our favorite affordable home security systems do not require a long-term contract.
 That way, if your financial situation changes, you can always cancel your home security subscription.